Lawrencium77/quant_blog/Fast and Flexible GPU Quantization for Transformers.md

 ### INT8 GEMM Benchmarking

-We now look at some peformance numbers for the various flavours of INT8 GEMM.
+We now look at peformance numbers for the various flavours of INT8 GEMM.
 For these benchmarks we wrap the C++ APIs for cuBLASLt and CUTLASS as PyTorch extensions.
 A detailed guide to timing CUDA kernels with PyTorch can be found [here](https://www.speechmatics.com/company/articles-and-news/timing-operations-in-pytorch).
-Benchmarks were run on a T4 GPU with an input tensors of shape [2048, 1920] and [1920, 1920].
-Whilst mileage may vary for different input shapes, we found the following conclusions to be consistent over a variety of shapes/sizes.
+Benchmarks were run on a T4 GPU with input tensors of shape [2048, 1920] and [1920, 1920].
+While mileage may vary for different input shapes, we found the following conclusions to be consistent over a variety of shapes/sizes.

 ####  INT8 vs. INT32 output precision